SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 </div>
 ```

-`.container-fluid` - full-width container that spans the entire width of the viewport (i.e. visible area of the browser)
+`.container-fluid` is a full-width container that spans the entire width of the viewport (i.e. visible area of the browser).

 ```html
 <div class="container-fluid">